dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 The effect of this is to impose the following constraint: within a single major release, there must be both backward and forward compatibility between `System.Reactive` and any UI framework support Rx components.
 E.g., `System.Reactive` v8.0.X and `System.Reactive.Wpf` v8.0.Y must be able to coexist for any combination of X and Y.

-Note that we aren't going to try and fix the problem where `PlugInOne` loading and older version of some Rx.NET assembly prevents `PlugInTwo` from loading a later version of the same assembly when they have the same major version number.
+Note that we aren't going to try and fix the problem where `PlugInOne` loading an older version of some Rx.NET assembly prevents `PlugInTwo` from loading a later version of the same assembly when they have the same major version number.
 That problem exists today, and is fundamentally unavoidable with a .NET Framework plug-in system.

 #### Coherent versions across multiple components